Determining if areas in Washington meet national air quality standards

 We focus our work on six common air pollutants (called "criteria air pollutants") which EPA sets in National Ambient Air Quality Standards (NAAQS):

-Using air monitoring data, we must determine whether an area meets each standard.
+Using air monitoring data, we must determine whether an area meets each air quality standard.
 This is called a designation.
 Then we recommend that designation to EPA.

-The federal Clean Air Act says there are three ways to classify air quality:
+Under the federal Clean Air Act, there are three ways to classify — or "designate" — an area's air quality:

 - Attainment — meeting an air quality standard

 - Nonattainment — not meeting an air quality standard